-Playing-hard-to-get is — without any doubt — one of the most effective ways of being “cool” in the dating ritual.
+Playing Hard to Get is a dating game that men and women use to appear “cool” in the dating ritual.
 But not everyone knows how to PLAY.
 Some men and women play naturally, others have taken time to relearn how to play but the majority of men and women JUST DON’T GET IT!

 1. Those who think they MUST play-hard-to-get